FlowFuse/flowfuse/docs/README.md

 - [Upgrade your FlowFuse Instance](./upgrade/README.md)
 - [Upgrading to Premium](./upgrade/) - how to upgrade the platform
 - [From Open Source to Premium](./upgrade/open-source-to-premium.md)
+- [Administrator Manual](./admin/introduction.md) - How to administer the platform

 ## How to get support?